Sayali-Gade/Rock-Paper-Scissor/README.md

 #Features

-.Two-player gameplay: Players can choose between Rock, Paper, or Scissors.
+*Two-player gameplay: Players can choose between Rock, Paper, or Scissors.

-.
-Computer opponent: The game features a computer opponent that randomly selects its choice.
+* Computer opponent: The game features a computer opponent that randomly selects its choice.

-.
-Result display: The game shows the result of each round (win, lose, draw) and keeps track of the score.
+* Result display: The game shows the result of each round (win, lose, draw) and keeps track of the score.

-.
-Reset functionality: Allows players to start a new game.
+* Reset functionality: Allows players to start a new game.

 #Technologies used:

-.
-HTML: Structure of the game board, buttons, and result display.
+* HTML: Structure of the game board, buttons, and result display.

-.
-CSS: Styling of the game board, buttons, and result display.
+* CSS: Styling of the game board, buttons, and result display.

-.
-JavaScript: Game logic, win detection, user input handling, and UI updates.
+* JavaScript: Game logic, win detection, user input handling, and UI updates.

 #How To Play

-.
-Open the following link : https://sayali-gade.github.io/Rock-Paper-Scissor/
+* Open the following link : https://sayali-gade.github.io/Rock-Paper-Scissor/

-.
-Choose your move by clicking on the Rock, Paper, or Scissors buttons.
+* Choose your move by clicking on the Rock, Paper, or Scissors buttons.

-.
-The game will display the result and update the score.
+* The game will display the result and update the score.

-.
-Click the "Reset" button to start a new game.
+* Click the "Reset" button to start a new game.

 #About the Project